oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 Here are the steps:

 1. Setup
-2. Alice creates a data token
+2. Alice creates a datatoken
 3. Dispenser creation & activation

 Let's go through each step.